GiuseppePatane/BlogApi/README.md

 5. run  `docker compose  -f docker-compose.yml up` for starting the application and:
    + an instance of PostgresSql
-   + an instance of [seq](https://datalust.co/seq) for see the application log
+   + an instance of [seq](https://datalust.co/seq) to see the application log

 6. for test the apis you may use  the file `testApi.http` with visual studio code  and the  [rest client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client
    > N.B the first run will create the database with some test data

-7. For see the Swagger go to http://localhost:8090/swagger/index.html
+7. to see the Swagger go to http://localhost:8090/swagger/index.html
-8. For see the application logs go to seq at http://localhost:8888/#/events
+8. to see the application logs go to seq at http://localhost:8888/#/events

 ## Code coverage
 The code coverage is  93%